 This is one of the biggest pricing factors in cross country car shipping.
 You generally have two options:

-- Open transport — the cheapest way to ship a car cross country, used for most everyday vehicles.
+Open transport is the cheapest way to ship a car cross country, used for most everyday vehicles.
 Your car travels on an open-air multi-car trailer, fully insured and safe.

-- Enclosed transport — offers full protection from weather, road debris, and elements.
-This option typically costs 30–60% more than open transport.
+Enclosed transport offers full protection from weather, road debris, and elements.
+This option typically costs 30–60% more than open transport, but for luxury, classic, and high-value vehicles it’s strongly recommended.

 For most vehicles, open transport is perfectly safe and the preferred choice.
-However, if you’re shipping a luxury, classic, or high-value car, enclosed transport is strongly recommended.
-To understand which option fits your situation, check out our guide: Open vs. Enclosed Car Transport: Which Option Is Right for Your Vehicle?
+To understand which option fits your situation, check out our full comparison: open vs. enclosed car transport.

 4. Time of Year and Seasonal Demand